 Stay in your cabin and do not attend work.
 Rest, drink plenty of fluids and eat healthy food.
-Wear a face mask away.
+Wear a face mask at all away.
 Keep the cabin wellventilated and if possible use a dedicated bathroom.

-other people.
-If this is not possible, wear a mask and keep a distance of at least 1m
+Stay in a separate cabin from other people.
+If this is not possible, wear a mask and keep a distance of at least 1m experience difficulty breathing, contact radio medical.